Getting Started with ASDLC

 | Gates | Quality control—deterministic checks + human oversight | Governor |

-The human contribution shifts from writing code to designing systems, defining contracts, and governing output.
+The human contribution shifts from writing code to designing systems, defining contracts, and verifying output.

 The Five-Minute Version